Linzaer/Face-Track-Detect-Extract/README.md

 python3 start.py /home/admin/videos --face_landmarks True
 ```
 ## What can this project do?

-You can run it to extract the optimal face for everyone from a lot of videos and use it as a training set for CNN training.
+* You can run it to extract the optimal face for everyone from a lot of videos and use it as a training set for **CNN training**.

 ## Results